-Displayed on level 1 at the Queen Victoria Art Gallery for 2019.
+Displayed on at the Queen Victoria Art Gallery in 2019.

 Developed by master potter Josiah Wedgwood, Jasperware remains the most recognisable and iconic ceramic made by Wedgwood.
 With its distinctive unglazed finish and signature relief design, Jasperware was a unique innovation in stoneware in the 1770s.
 Its method of manufacture remains unchanged more than 200 years later.
 The iconic pale blue jasper gave rise to the expression ‘Wedgwood Blue’, which remains the indelible signature of Wedgwood globally.

 The early development of the aesthetic appearance of Jasperware is linked to the Portland Vase, a Roman cameo glass vase dating back to circa 1-25 CE.
 The cameo design for the Portland Vase was created by carving away a thin outer layer of white glass to reveal a relief of neoclassical scenes on an almost black inner layer of glass.